master-csmi/software-management-process-scrum/script.md

 -	Time-boxing: limiting superfluous activities (like meetings) for the sake of efficiency.
 -	Iterative development: incrementally developing the product to constantly readjust the backlog.

+SCRUM ROLES: (Hassan)
+A Scrum team consists of three main roles:
+The Scrum master, the project owner and the developpement team:
+1)The Scrum master acts as a facilitator for the development team and ensures that Scrum principles are followed.
+2)  The project owner is responsible for defining the product backlog and prioritizing items to maximize value.
+3) The Development Team is responsible for delivering increments of usable functionality in each sprint.

 SCRUM LIFE CYCLE: THE SPRINT (Ariel)

 The concrete sprint in this framework is quite self-explanatory, it very much resembles a sprint in real life: you have a goal, a set path to go through and they are of fixed length.
 During all Sprints, some important rules must be followed in order to carry out the Sprint: no goal-endangering changes are made, the product’s backlog can be refined as needed regarding the different issues encountered and new goals are set to guarantee advancement.